 Discover the beautiful Cotswold Hills and magnificent Blenheim Palace.
-Enjoy a two course lunch in an historic pub.
+Enjoy a lunch in a beautiful country pub.
 Experience off the beaten track exploration with a knowledgeable guide.

 Maximum 16 people per tour

 Visit the villages of Burford, Bibury, Bourton on the Water and Stow on the Wold

 Enjoy a delicious lunch with a drink included

 Available every Saturday (April to October)

 We head out to the west of London to the gentle rolling limestone hills of the Cotswolds, driving down single track narrow country lanes in our minibus, exploring the back roads and little winding valleys.
 With an expert guide on board we will learn of the rise and fall of the wool trade in this region and how it left behind a landscape untouched by the modern world, featuring small honey coloured stone villages and hidden green valleys with babbling streams.

 We visit delightful Burford with stone houses cascading down to the River Windrush.
 See Woolsack tombs in the historic churchyard.
 Visit Bibury with its photogenic collection of houses known as Arlington Row.
 Travel up the narrow Coln Valley on single track roads, passing fields of sheep and sleepy hamlets.
 Drive to popular Bourton on the Water with its collection of stone bridges and then bustling Stow on the Wold with its vibrant market square.